KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## Setting the Build Version and Repository Name ## {#build_version_opt}

+The KiCad version string is defined by the three CMake variables KICAD_VERSION, KICAD_BRANCH_NAME, and KICAD_VERSION_EXTRA.
+Variables KICAD_BRANCH_NAME and KICAD_VERSION_EXTRA are defined as empty strings and can be set at configuration.
+Unless the source branch is a stable release archive, KICAD_VERSION is set to "no-vcs-found".
+If an optional variable is not define, it is not appended to the full version string.
+If an optional variable is defined it is appended along with a leading '-' to the full version string as follows:

+    KICAD_VERSION[-KICAD_BRANCH_NAME][-KICAD_VERSION_EXTRA]

-By default, KiCad builds the version string information from the [git][] repository information as follows:
+When the version string is set to "no-vcs-found", the build script automatically creates the version string information from the [git][] repository information as follows:

     (2016-08-26 revision 67230ac)-master
      |                   |        |